SandraBabirye/AMR_MachineLearning/README.md

 ### Step 3: Perform Trimming with Trimmomatic

 Trimmomatic is used to trim low-quality sequences and adapter contamination from reads.
 The process is done in parallel to speed up the workflow.
+**NB**: The arguments for trimmomatic can varry depending on the quality of your reads ie ```LEADING, TRAILING, MINLEN, SLIDINGWINDOW```etc. Also we used `TruSeq3-PE.fa` as the adapater sequence in this study.
+It also varry.

 **Input**: Paired-end raw fastq files.